talkdkg/tokenizer/README.txt

 To build, execute:
   mvn install

-Then, deploy tokenizer-ui WAR file to Tomcat 7.0.32; it uses Vaadin, Atmosphere Framework, NIO, and HTML5 WebSockets.
+Then, deploy tokenizer-ui WAR file to Tomcat 7.0.32; it uses Vaadin, Atmosphere Framework, and HTML5 WebSockets.

-As a minimum, you need ZooKeeper and Cassandra vailable at localhost.
-Tokenizer CA is distributed engine: yopu can have as many JVMs as you want; everything is managed via ZooKeeper.
+As a minimum, you need ZooKeeper and Cassandra available at localhost.
+Tokenizer CA is distributed engine: you can have as many JVMs as you want; everything is managed via ZooKeeper.
+You can have huge cluster of executors, plus Cassandra, and single management point: Tomcat-based UI (and, in a future, command line UI).
 For details, see WIKI.

 XPath Samples: